ibm-cloud-docs/watsonxdata/saphana.md

 ## Bring Your Own JAR (BYOJ) Process
  {: #saphana_byoj}

-The following is the procedure to add your own JAR to the HANA database:
+The following is the procedure to add your own JAR to the HANA data source:
-1. Log in to the IBM® watsonx.data console.
+1. Log in to the IBM® watsonx.data instance.
 2. From the navigation menu, go to the Configurations page and click the Driver manager tile.
 3. Click Add driver.
 4. Upload the HANA JAR and specify the driver version.
-Currently, only one JAR(ngdbc-2.17.12.jar) is supported for HANA database.
+Currently, only one JAR(ngdbc-2.17.12.jar) is supported for HANA data source.
 5. Click Add.
 Once the driver is successfully added, it undergoes a series of validation.
 If the validation is successful, it is set to 'inactive' status otherwise it is set to 'failed' status.
 6. Click the vertical ellipsis icon to assign or delete the driver.
 7. To assign the driver to an engine: